eth-p/uni-chip8/docs/project/UserSetup.md

   - [NodeJS for Windows](https://nodejs.org/en/)
   - [Git for Windows](https://git-scm.com/downloads)

+After, open PowerShell with administrative permissions as shown in the following picture:

 ![powershell-admin](images/setup-powershelladmin.png)

-After, open PowerShell with administrative permissions as shown in the picture above (using the start menu), then enter the following command:
+ (using the start menu), then enter the following command:
 ```
 npm install --global windows-build-tools